 How products are tested and recommended

-At Nuvole di Bellezza, I take a meticulous and thorough approach to evaluating each product I recommend.
-All products mentioned in the articles are selected with full editorial autonomy, ensuring impartial and transparent reviews.
+Su Nuvole di BellezzaI take a meticulous and thorough approach to evaluating every product I recommend.
+All products mentioned in articles are selected with full editorial independence, ensuring impartial and transparent reviews.

 Some links may be affiliate links: they do not cost you anything, but if you decide to purchase through those links, I receive a small commission on the sale.
 Transparency is essential to me, thank you for your support!